Fat | Setting The Record Straight

 Different Types of Fat

-Depending on their chemical structure, fats have been grouped in to four main categories:
+Depending on their chemical structure, fats have been grouped into four main categories:

 Saturated